 External debt will be repaid as it falls due in accordance with the applicable loan agreement.
 Subject to the debt limits, a loan may be rolled over or re-negotiated as and when appropriate.

-Borrowing Limits are measured on Council only not consolidated group.
+Borrowing Limits are applicable to Council only not the consolidated group.

 Disaster recovery requirements are met through the liquidity ratio and contingency reserves.